Konami33/Nginx-load-balancer/README.md

 ![alt text](https://github.com/Konami33/Nginx-load-balancer/raw/main/images/image-8.png)

+Basically, these are the task we will perform in this lab:

 1. Create AWS infrastructure using PULUMI
 2. Create a simple flask server, build image, push to docker hub
 3. Install and configure k3s and worker nodes